pajbot/pajbot/install-docs/README.md

 # Single bot setup

-Now that you have the basics installed, we need to tell pajbot to (and how to) run in a certain channel.
-Pajbot running in a single channel, and with its website for that channel, is called an **instance** of pajbot from now on.
+Now that you have the basics installed, we need to tell troybot to (and how to) run in a certain channel. troybot running in a single channel, and with its website for that channel, is called an **instance** of troybot from now on.

 ## Create an application with Twitch